oppia/oppia-web-developer-docs/Angular-Migration.md

 2. What is `rootScope`? - Angular has scopes. `$scope` is a local scope, which is bound to exactly one controller.
 It can local properties and functions of the controller. `$rootScope` on the other hand, is the global scope and can be accessed from everywhere.

-	What is `$rootScope.$apply()` and why do we use it? `$rootScope.$apply` is used to update the global properties and variables so that the new state can be used by the function where it is called.
+	What is `$rootScope.$applyAsync()` and why do we use it? `$rootScope.$applyAsync` is used to update the global properties and variables so that the new state can be used by the function where it is called.
 As to why it is not updated automatically, the reason is that the Angular DOM basically runs in cycles, and apply causes the changes to be saved.
 Mostly this is done explicitly, but in some cases, we have to do it explicitly.
 This is mentioned in the Angular migration guide.
 Remember that this function will go in the resolve of the promise!
 This is because we want the variables to get to their new state in case of expected behaviour.

 	For more reference: [Scopes](https://docs.angularjs.org/guide/scope)